 The sculpture was carved from huge Carrara marble blocks stored at the construction site of the Cathedral of Florence.
-In 1463, the cathedral workshop commissioned the sculptor Agostino di Duccio to carve 'a giant'.
+In 1463, the committee overseeing the construction of the cathedral contracted the sculptor Agostino di Duccio to create a statue of David, the Biblical figure.
 However, he only managed to begin the shaping of the statue.
-It was Michelangelo who completed the work in the 16th century.
+It was Michelangelo who completed the work later, in the 16th century.

-More than five meters high (16.4 ft), the statue is one of the most famous representations of David suggesting strength and determination.
+More than five metres high, the statue is one of the most famous representations of David suggesting strength and determination.
 David´s weight is on his right leg, which is straight, while his left leg is in a peculiar oblique position.
 The boy is holding a slingshot in his left, oversized hand.
 Anatomically correct, the figure is dominated by the head turned to the left with a stern look in the eyes.

 In every period of history, art has reflected the way of thinking, desires and emotions of artists.
 Certainly, all individual forms of expression share some common, universal content.

 Discobolus, or the Discus-thrower is a statue created in the 5th century BC, during the Severe Period of Greek sculpture.
 The original bronze statue is one of Myron´s most famous works.
 The sculpture portrays a young athlete caught in the culminating act of throwing the discus.
 The details of the human body are anatomically correct.

 Unfortunately, the original sculpture is lost.
 Today, one can only find later marble copies of the original, for example at the British Museum and at the Museo Nazionale Romano.

 Created in the 2nd century BC, the Venus de Milo is one of the most prominent sculptures of the Hellenistic Period.
 The second part of its name refers to its place of discovery, a small Greek island.
 The sculpture is considered one of the world´s most famous statues of Venus.
 This marble statue is unique for its missing arms.